elsahib/GroupProject/README.md

 <img src="documentation/przgen-coverage.PNG" alt="Prize Generator Coverage" width="100%" height="100%"/>

 ### Front-end Prize Generator Page

+Coverage for this is not 100% as it does not include login protected parts of the application.
 <img src="documentation/prize_frontend-coverage.PNG" alt="Prize Frontend Coverage" width="100%" height="100%"/>

 <a name="UWI"></a>